 Only intersections that are part of the chosen route can be selected.

-- Provide the Offset value for the reference offset using any one of these options:
+- Choose the Offset value for the reference offset using any one of these options:

-- Select the direction of the offset using the Direction drop-down arrow, type the offset value, and choose the units.
+- Choose the direction of the offset using the Direction drop-down arrow, type the offset value, and choose the units.